Tweener/kmpshipdoc/docs/customization.md

-# Configure the app
+# Customization

-This guide will walk you through the configuration steps to make the KMPShip boilerplate your own.

----

-## App's name and package
+## Give your app a name

-To get started with your KMPShip project, you'll need to configure the app's name and package.
-This is a crucial step to ensure your app has a unique identity in the app stores and on users' devices.
+To ensure your app has a unique identity in the app stores and on users' devices, you’ll want to give it a name and set a custom package/bundle ID.

+This is done by running the `renameProject` Gradle task, which will automatically handle the necessary changes across your project files.

 !!! warning "Important"

     Make sure to commit your changes before running the rename task.
 This task will modify multiple files, and it's best to have a backup in case you need to revert.

-This is done by running the `renameProject` Gradle task, which will automatically handle the necessary changes across your project files.

 The task has the following parameters: